richardgaywood/paydata.org/content/houserules/characters/addiction.md

 1. Mild (4 karma):  If suffering from withdrawal, the character takes a -2 penalty to all tests that use Physical and/or Mental attributes, depending if the addiction is physiological, psychological, or both.
 2. Moderate (9 karma): Withdrawal penalty is now -4.
-3. Severe (20 karma): -2 to all Social tests all times as the character's degradation becomes obvious.
+3. Severe (20 karma): constant -2 to all Social tests as the character's degradation becomes obvious to everyone.
 Same -4 when in withdrawal as for Moderate addiction.
 4. Burnout (25 karma): -3 to all Social tests. -6 penalty to all Mental and/or Physical attribute tests when in withdrawal.
-5. Beyond burnout: each time a character in Burnout fails an addicition test, they permanently lose 1 point from either Body or Willpower, whichever is higher.
+5. Beyond burnout: each time a character in Burnout fails an addiction test, they permanently lose 1 point from either Body or Willpower, whichever is higher.

 Dry Addict (also in mild/moderate/severe/burnout levels, at 50% of the karma of the above qualities): must pass a composure test at thresholds 1-5 (depending on stress level) to turn down an offer of the addictive substance.
 Take a 1-4 dice pool penalty on addiction tests following use of substance.